Page 1 of 1

 Syllabus:

-Students will continue the established news room structure with students assigned various roles such as editors, news features and sports reporters from Limerick Voice Digital News Project 1.
+Students will continue the established news room structure from module JM4041 with students assigned various roles such as editors, news features and sports reporters from Limerick Voice Digital News Project 1.
 They will continue to develop Limerick Voice digital content and work towards produce a the local newspaper Limerick Voice.
 The final submission will include a statement from each student about what s/he wrote, details of his or her role in the production, and contacts for the sources for the written pieces.
 Assessment will be by the individual students' contributions to the final project.

 Learning Outcomes: